boomitsnoom/rpm_agent/README.md

 ![3x3_example](Images/3x3_example.PNG)

 ## Setup
-Clone the repo using `git clone REPO`
+Clone the repo using `git clone https://github.com/boomitsnoom/rpm_agent.git`

 Ensure that Python is installed on your machine.
 If not, install the latest version of [Python](https://www.python.org/downloads/).
 It is also recommended to create a virtual environment when running the RPM agent.
 More details on creating a virtual enviroment can be found [here](https://docs.python-guide.org/dev/virtualenvs/).